k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

 For example, in order to invoke a Fabric Web Service, take the following steps:

-1. Define HTTP interface with the relevant authentication type, e.g. *Bearer*, and set the Token value.
+1. Define the HTTP interface with the relevant authentication type, e.g. *Bearer*, and set the Token value.

    ![image](images/03_http_4.PNG)